(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Tracking your expenses, using a budget, and saving an emergency fund will be suggested by credit counselors.

-Financial Fear #10 – I’ll have to support my aging parents financially
+Financial Fear #10 – Having to support my aging parents financially

-Whether you’re just starting to grow your net worth or you’ve done an excellent job of building your financial house, you know that your parent’s finances are not in good shape, and it’s making you nervous.
+Whether you're just starting to grow your net worth or doing an excellent job of building your financial house, you know that your parent's finances are not in good shape, making you nervous.

 They may claim they are doing fine.
-But you see plenty of signs that money will be an issue as they get older.
+But you see plenty of signs that money will be an issue as they age.

 If you're focused on investing for your retirement or saving for your children's college education, should you pull back a bit and start thinking about ways to help your aging parents financially?